 Home | Contents | Kite Catalog | Line, Swivels and SnapAway Kits

 Many people have said they didn't think they could manage the kite flying aspect of this.
 Their fear is rooted in a perception or dim recollection of a time long ago when all attempts to get a kite flying were met with disaster.
-This depressingly common state of affairs is most likely caused by the fact that commercial kites are made to sell, not necessarily to fly.
+This depressingly common state of affairs is most likely caused by the fact that commercial kites are made to sell, not necessarily to fly (with thanks to The Popular Recreator, 1872-3).
 Rest assured that a decently made, well designed delta kite is very easy to get aloft.
 There are no adjustments.
 Assembly is just one cross-piece to insert.
 They fly themselves.
 Launching is straightforward, usually no more difficult than letting the line run out with a little drag.
 Once they're up, they stay put, and can be tied off to a ground anchor.

 Murphy's Law applies to kites, just as it does in every other aspect of life.
 Incredible as it may sound, some people (in the UK at least) try to fly kites without taking wind direction into account - we've seen this many times over the past 30 years.
 Kites won't fly unless the wind is at the kite flyer's back.